brillout/handli/readme.md

 shows a modal letting the user know what's going on, and periodically retries the request.

-So, you can write code as if network issues are non-existent and rely upon Handli for handling errors.
+You can write code as if network issues are non-existent and rely upon Handli for handling errors.

 You can also handle errors yourself